fluidos-project/REAR/docs/api/README.md

 # REAR API

-This chapter details all the REAR messages, the purpose of then and the message body.
-Specifically, we can distinguish the messages in required and optional:
+This section details all the REAR messages, their purpose and the message body.
+Specifically, we can distinguish the messages among _required_ and _optional_:
- * Required (Figure 1 details an example of possible interaction between client and provider using the required messages)
+ * **Required** (Figure 1 details an example of possible interaction between client and provider using the required messages):
-   * **List flavors**, sent by the client to probe the available flavors offered by a given provider
+   * **List flavors**, sent by the customer to probe the available flavors offered by a given provider.
-   * **Reserve flavor**, sent by the client to perform a reservation on a specific flavor
+   * **Reserve flavor**, sent by the customer to inform the provider about its willingness to reserve a specific flavor.
-   * **Purchase flavor**, sent by the client to complete the purchase of an offered flavor
+   * **Purchase flavor**, sent by the customer to complete the purchase of an offered flavor.
- * Optional
+ * **Optional**:
    * **Refresh**, sent by the provider to refresh a particular flavor.
 By sending a refresh message, the provider helps maintain the availability of flavors and allows the consumer to effectively manage and allocate resources based on the updated expiration time.
-   * **Withdrawal**, sent by the provider to the consumer to notify that a specific flavor is no longer available.
+   * **Withdraw**, sent by the provider to the consumer to notify that a specific flavor is no longer available.
 This message serves as a notification mechanism to inform the consumer that the requested flavor is no longer available.

+TODO Francesco: the PURCHASE message is not present in the other document.

+With respect to optional messages, the file format depends on the type of implementation.
+For now, the proposed implementation is with WebSocket, so messages are defined in XML (with the possibility of defining them in other formats such as JSON, etc.).
+As new technologies could be used in the future, other message formats may be introduced.

+TODO Francesco: not clear what it is the 'file format' mentioned above.

 Note that the sequence of messages between the client and the provider is fixed, as well as the order.
 This is because each step requires a set of information returned from the previous step(s).

 Moreover, there is a huge difference in the communication pattern between required and optional messages.
 Indeed, required messages follow a client/server approach, i.e., with the client always initiating the communication, whereas the optional messages are sent asynchronously by the server towards the clients.
 Such design choice greatly improves the expressiveness of the protocol, but it calls for different architectural style for the communication (e.g., REST, Websocket, …), as the different types of messages have different requirements.
 Appendix A details the communication patterns that are REAR-compatible.

-## Required messages
-This section details the required messages in the REAR protocol for resource advertisement reservation and

-### List Flavours
+## List Flavours
+TODO Francesco: align the name of the messages.
+If the message is called LIST_FLAVORS, we have to use this name everywhere (the title of this section is instead 'List Flavours').
+Please make a pass and align this across all the document.

-##### Request body
+#### Request body
 None

-##### Response body
+#### Response body
       Items: [
         Flavour: {
                   # FlavourID is the ID of the Flavour